Skip to content

 In December 2009, Google Chrome 4 was the first browser to ship full support for WebSockets.
 Other browser vendors started to follow suit over the next few years; today, all major browsers have full support for WebSockets.
 Going beyond web browsers, WebSockets can be used to power realtime communication across various types of user agents — for example, mobile apps.

 Nowadays, WebSockets are a key technology for building scalable realtime web apps.
-The WebSocket API and protocol have a thriving community, which is reflected by a variety of client and server options (both open-source and commercial), developer ecosystems, and myriad real-life implementations.
+The WebSocket API and protocol have a thriving community, which is reflected by a variety of client and server options (both open-source and commercial), developer ecosystems, and myriad real-life implementations from providers like Ably.